 - Suggestions for avoiding gender bias in letters of recommendation, produced by the University of Arizona Commission on the Status of Women.

-This piece originally appeared on the HASTAC blog and is reposted with the authors’ permission.
+This piece first appeared on the HASTAC blog and is reposted with the authors’ permission.

 Note: This article gives the views of the author, and not the position of the LSE Impact Blog, nor of the London School of Economics.
 Please review our Comments Policy if you have any concerns on posting a comment below.

-Cathy N. Davidson is director of the Futures Initiative and a distinguished professor in the Ph.D.
-Program in English at the Graduate Center, CUNY.
+Cathy N. Davidson is director of the Futures Initiative and a distinguished professor in the PhD Program in English at the Graduate Center, CUNY.
 She is a renowned scholar of cultural history and technology, including the history of the book, the history of industrialism and postindustrialism, digital humanities, and the impact of new technologies on culture, cognition, learning, and the workplace.
-Her current work focuses on trust, data, new collaborative methods of living and learning, and the ways we can change higher education for a better future.
-In 2011, President Obama appointed her to the National Council on the Humanities.
+In 2011, President Obama appointed her to the National Council on the Humanities, and in 2016 she received the Ernest J. Boyer Award for Significant Contributions to Higher Education.
+Davidson’s new book, ‘The New Education: How To Revolutionize the University to Prepare Students for a World in Flux’ (forthcoming September 2017, Basic Books), shows why we need a “new education” for the world we live in now and helps us see the best ways to make that transformation.